correia55/PollMeBot/README.md

 ```
 !poll_close poll_id selected_options
 ```
-The selected_options are a list options separated by comma (,), which will be displayed in the closed poll.
+The selected_options are a list options separated by comma (,) and no spaces, which will be displayed in the closed poll.

 A poll can only be closed by its owner.